isomerpages/nlb-mobile-guide/spotlight/a-new-normal/2020-05-19-virtual-arts-and-culture.md

 Technological advances have enabled us to access art and culture from across the world in unprecedented ways.
 Today, we can visit a museum virtually in the middle of the night without crossing the thresholds of our doors.
 With COVID-19 and the closure of arts and cultural spaces, such digital options have become even more diverse and ubiquitous.
 This has prompted a re-think about how digital modes can become one of the primary ways of accessing art and culture.

-In Singapore, theatre companies such as Wild Rice, Pangdemonium, and the Necessary Stage have made their shows available online, while museums like the National Gallery[^1] and the National Museum of Singapore[^2] have created virtual experiences that are accessible from home.
+In Singapore, theatre companies such as Wild Rice, Pangdemonium, and the Necessary Stage have made their shows available online, while cultural institutions like the National Library, the National Gallery and the National Museum of Singapore have created virtual experiences that are accessible from home.[^1]

 We cannot expect these digital platforms to substitute the physical experiences of performances or visiting exhibitions and shows.
 There is something irreplaceable about the immediacy of a live theatrical production, the atmosphere created by the cadences of a live symphonic orchestra, or the feeling of being drawn into the physical enormity of a Pollock painting, because such experiences cannot be fully replicated on our computer screens or smartphones.